mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 This is broken down into multiple steps for convenience and because that's probably how a real user would do it.

-The you almost always want to search by a specific media source or media set.
-The easiest way to find a relevant media set is to use our [Sources Tool](https://sources.mediameter.org).
-The url for a the US Mainstream Media  media set in the sources tool looks like this:
+The you almost always want to search by a specific media source or media collection.
+The easiest way to find a relevant media collection is to use our [Sources Tool](https://sources.mediameter.org).
+The url for a the US Mainstream Media media collection in the sources tool looks like this:

 https://sources.mediameter.org/#media-tag/8875027/details

-The number in that url is the tags_id of the media set.
+The number in that url is the tags_id of the media collection.

 ### Grab stories by querying stories_public/list